 The effects of sugar on the body may not always be instant and visible.
-Below is a bunch of ways sugar wreaks havoc on our insides.
+Below is a list of ways sugar wreaks havoc on our insides.
 Prepare to become just a little concerned…

 - 1. Sugar is addictive.

 Moderation is key, right?
 Impossible in the case of sugar.
 Two major studies have shown sugar to be as addictive as cocaine.
 Can you eat just one Tim Tam ?
 Animal studies have shown fructose causes the four criteria of addiction: binging, withdrawal, craving and sensitisation to other addictive substances (meaning after chronic exposure to sugar, it’s easier to get hooked on other drugs).
-For the science on all this, click here or here.
+Here’s some more on the science.

 - 2. Sugar feeds cancer.

-Sugar has been connected with the development of cancer of the breast, ovaries, prostate, rectum, pancreas, lung, gallbladder, and stomach.
-For the science go here.
+Sugar has been connected with the development of cancer of the breast, ovaries, prostate, rectum, pancreas, lung, gallbladder and stomach.

 - 3. Sugar suppresses your immune system.